action-util/filename/README.md

 ### `dirname`

-Everything before the last slash, or nothing if there is no slash.
+If there’s a slash, everything before the last slash; otherwise, the string `'.'`.

 ### `basename`

-Everything after the last slash, or everything if there is no slash.
+If there’s a slash, everything after the last slash; otherwise, all of `path`.

 ## Example usage